 - Change your sport.
 Try a low-impact sport, such as swimming or bicycling, instead of walking or jogging.

 - Apply ice.
-Hold a cloth-covered ice pack over the area of pain for 15 minutes three or four times a day.
-Icing can help reduce pain and inflammation.
+Hold a cloth-covered ice pack over the area of pain for 15 minutes three or four times a day to help reduce pain and swelling.
+Or try rolling a frozen bottle of water under your foot for an ice massage.

 - Stretch your arches.
 Simple home exercises can stretch your plantar fascia, Achilles tendon and calf muscles.